-- 1. To investigate the aims and objectives of multicultural education in universities. - 2.
-To find out thebenefits of inclusion of diversity in higher education - 3.
-To explore the challenges of inclusion of diversity in higher education
+- 1. To investigate about the dimension of Cultural Diversity - 2.
+To explore the meaning of multicultural education. - 3.
+To find out the aims and objectives of multicultural teaching in higher education. - 4.
+To investigate thebenefits and challenges of inclusion of diversity in higher education.

-4. Significance of the Study
+1.3.
+Significance of the Study